 By and large, proteins are the most significant class of macromolecular damage.
 Proteins make up the building blocks of our cells and tissues and can fall victim to all sorts of hazards.
 Dysfunctional proteins include those that are misfolded, oxidized, abnormally glycated, cross-linked, and aggregated.
 These damaged proteins do not just take up space.
 As we age our protein quality control and autophagy processes degrade and our cells and tissues fill up with these junk proteins which promote inflammaging, cellular senescence, and cell death.

-Even the cautious Richardson and Schadt suspect damaged proteins of causing disease and aging, as they say in their study,
+Even the cautious Richardson and Schadt suspect damaged proteins as causing disease and aging, and as they say in their study,

 How could damage to protein lead to aging?
 Because proteins play a critical role in catalyzing reactions that are critical to a cell…

 Look into a microscope, and you can find these dysfunctional proteins at the scene of the crime, in the tissues of affected organs in age-related chronic diseases.
 If you don’t have a microscope handy, look at the image above, and as an example, you can see how a decline in autophagy up due to clogged lysosomes lets macromolecular damage build-up in Parkinson’s Disease.
 Aggregated proteins both accompany and worsen many diseases, such as Alzheimer’s, Parkinson’s disease, insulin-dependent diabetes, and dilated cardiomyopathy.

 Macromolecular Damage Weakens Stem Cells